 - Gain advice from professionals working in an area you hope to pursue after graduation.

 - Build your network whilst at university, which will support you to make informed decisions.

 - Undergraduate students in any year

-- LGBT students (UG and PG) in any year (who are applying to the LGBTQ+ Mentoring Scheme)
+- All LGBT students (undergraduate and postgraduate) in any year (who are applying to the LGBTQ+ Mentoring Scheme)